-Colombian Fitness Model Ariana James Stretches In Red Polka-Dot Bikini As She Flaunts Killer Figure
+Colombian Fitness Model Ariana James Stretches In Red Polka Dot Bikini As She Flaunts Killer Figure

-Ariana James is a gym rat, by her own admittance, which she quite often proudly shows off on her Instagram page.
-That is what she did on Monday when she took to the popular social media platform to share a snapshot in which she sizzles in a fiery-hot bikini that puts her fit physique fully on display.
-The Colombian fitness model also used the opportunity to share that she is a “ratona de gym,” which is Spanish for gym rat.
+Ariana James is addicted to the gym, by her own admission, which she quite often proudly displays on her Instagram page.
+That is exactly what she did on Monday when she took to the popular social media platform to share a snapshot in which she sizzles in a fiery hot bikini, one that puts her fit physique fully on display.
+The Colombian fitness model also used the opportunity to share that she is a “ratona de gym,” which is Spanish for “gym rat.”

-In the photo, the South American bombshell can be seen lounging on a white wooden porch swing as she rocks a vintage-looking swimsuit in a style that flatters her toned body and boasts a bright red polka dot print, a color she seems to be favoring as of late, as The Inquisitr previously noted.
-The suit consists of a classic top with spaghetti straps that go over her shoulders and a front that ties up in the middle, creating a knot with thick straps that dangle onto her stomach.
+In the photo, the South American bombshell can be seen lounging on a white wooden porch swing as she rocks a vintage-looking swimsuit.
+The style of the swimsuit flatters her toned body and boasts a bright red polka dot print, a color she seems to be favoring as of late, as The Inquisitr previously noted.
+The suit boasts a classic top with spaghetti straps that go over her shoulders, and a front that ties up in the middle.

-James teamed her top with a pair of matching high-rise bottoms that sit above her bellybutton, leaving her toned upper abs in full evidence.
-The bottoms also feature high-cut legs that come up high on her hips, helping accentuate her strong thighs while contrasting her full lower body with her slender midsection.
+James teamed her top with a pair of matching high-rise bottoms that sit above her navel, leaving her toned upper abs in full evidence.
+The bottoms also feature high-cut legs that come up high on her hips, helping to accentuate her strong thighs while also contrasting her curvy lower body against her slender midsection.

-James is sitting with her legs to the side as she stretched up to hold the chair’s chain over her head, in a pose that creates a gracious line along her side body, highlighting her formidable figure.
-James is wearing her raven hair up in a tight high bun while her long bangs are brushed behind her ear.
-The model is looking at the camera straight-on with intent eyes and lips slightly puckered in a coquettish way.
+James is sitting with her legs to the side as she stretches up to hold the chair’s chain.
+This pose creates a gracious line and highlights her formidable figure.
+Ariana is wearing her raven-hued hair up in a high bun, while her long bangs are brushed behind her ear.
+The model is looking at the camera straight-on with intent eyes, her lips slightly pursed in a coquettish way.
 James appears to be wearing minimal to no makeup, embracing a more neutral look that showcases her features.

-Since going live, the post — which James shared with her 1.8 million Instagram followers — has garnered more than 68,000 likes and upwards of 900 comments in under a day of being posted, as of the time of this writing.
+Since going live, the post — which James shared with her 1.8 million Instagram followers — has garnered more than 68,000 likes and upwards of 900 comments in under a day of having been posted.
 Users of the social media app who are fans of the Colombian stunner took to the comments section to praise her incredible physique and to engage with her caption.

 “Totally… you are minnie mouse,” one user noted, adding a couple of mouse emoji after the comment.